bbauska/UofM-Intro-HTML5/README.md

   alt="."
   style="border: 2px solid #000000; width:40%" />
 </p>
-Earlier, we made a very simple web page using **Replit**, but now let&apos;'s make something that&apos;'s a little bit more involved using the tags that you&apos;'ve been learning about.
+Earlier, we made a very simple web page using **Replit**, but now let&apos;s make something that&apos;s a little bit more involved using the tags that you&apos;ve been learning about.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 143.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->